mingyaulee/Blazor.BrowserExtension/docs/Pages/NotFound.md

 # 404 Not Found

-Page requested is not found
+The page requested is not found.